 There’s growing evidence that employee turnover can become contagious within an organisation due to emotions and attitudes that can spread easily.

-If a manager knows a particular employee is a key player in a team and they quit their role, they can then step in to prevent the spread of turnover contagion within the other members of the team.
+If a manager knows a particular employee is a key player in a team and quits their role, they can then step in to prevent the spread of turnover contagion among the other members of the team.

-Now you’ve found out the top 4 reasons employees leave their job, is there something that you can implement in your organisation?
+Now you’ve found out the top 4 reasons employees leave their jobs, is there something that you can implement in your organisation?

 Contact 2i Recruit